abhinavr93/AOC2022/README.md

-# AOC2022
-Advent of Code 2022 solutions in rust.
+# Advent of Code 2022 Solutions in Rust